celestelayne/gidens-business-buddy/README.md

 ## Dependencies

-This application requires teh following dependencies:
+This application requires the following dependencies:

 | Dependency | Version    |
 | ---------- | ---------- |